rhayes777/PyAutoFit/docs/general/citations.rst

 **corner.py**;

-The visualization and samples analysis package **corner.py** is used by **PyAutoFit** for error estimates, so please make sure you cite it!
+The visualization and samples analysis package **corner.py** is used by **PyAutoLens** for plotting PDF's and error estimates, so please make sure you cite it!

 https://github.com/dfm/corner.py